- Cost Savings with Your EMR and Billing Softwa ...Posted 2 months ago

 New Coding Options

-The good news is that 100,000 new coding options will be introduced into the current system of 13,600, making it easier for practice owners to bill for new treatments and procedures.
+The good news is that several thousand new coding options will be introduced into the current system of 13,600, making it easier for practice owners to bill for new treatments and procedures.

 While it opens up multiple opportunities for clinics, the number of new codes will wreak havoc with practices without electronic medical records.
 ICD-10 codes are the first coding update since 1977 and it’s going to take the medical field by storm.